panup98/Product-Recommender-System/Project Background.md

 **What is the need for change?
 Why now?**

 The Crop Input division's sales team supports its retailers using an ordering system.
-Winfield United would like to provide its sellers with real-time recommendations to increase retailer-level share of wallet.
+The Company would like to provide its sellers with real-time recommendations to increase retailer-level share of wallet.

 # Key Question